-My #DiscoverIndies choice for the month of February is Minaurs.
-It is a strategy and puzzle game developed by IIIDA Interactive.
+is a strategy and puzzle game developed by IIIDA Interactive.
 It is available on Steam for $5.99.
+This review was conducted by Joseph Pugh.

 Minaurs is a cute game with a lot of hidden depth and complexity.
 You help guide a little Minaur in a quest to find and rescue other Minaurs.
 You do this by mining out a pathway for the little guy to safely traverse the randomly generated levels.
-You don’t control the Minaur directly, it wanders around in a manner akin to the old lemming’s games.
+The Minaur isn’t controlled directly, it wanders around in a manner akin to the old lemming’s games.

 When the Minaur bumps into a wall, it turns around and walks the other way.
 But the game is actually far more complex than just that.
 In fact, I almost dismissed the game early on because it doesn’t do a very good job of actually informing you how to play with its many systems.